filamentphp/filament/packages/tables/docs/10-advanced.md

 }
 ```

-### Displaying links to the first and the last page
+### Displaying links to the first and the last pagination page

-To display links to the first and the last page use the `paginationWithFirstAndLastPageLink()` method:
+To add "extreme" links to the first and the last page using the `extremePaginationLinks()` method:

 ```php
 use Filament\Tables\Table;